 Below, two of the apple trees towards the end of September, Bramleys Seedling (culinary) on the left and Spartan (dessert) further back, on the right.
 There are 2 culinary apple trees, 4 dessert apple trees, 4 cider apple trees and 2 plum trees.
 The crop from all of them was good, except for the Marjorie's seedling plum tree.
 The Bramley apple tree here is on dwarfing rootstock and is too young to have reached full production.
 Some of the Nasturtium plants on the lower bank are visible.

 Most of the hazel trees I planted are now quite large.
 The cultivated 'hazel' trees are cobnuts and filberts.
 There are eight trees in all: a row of three on the East Side of the plastic water collecting surface (two of them prominent in the photo below) a row of three trees on the other side, near the boundary with the next allotment, and two other trees near the boundary.
 The boundary trees aren't being grown as hedging trees but as trees of more or less the same size as the others.
+This shows the two rows on either side of the water collecting surface:

 The yield has been increasing each year.
 Last year, the crop was small but none of the nuts were eaten.
 Grey squirrels had hardly been seen at all in the area.
 This year, the crop was bigger, until just about every one was eaten by the squirrels.
 Squirrels are thriving in the neighbourhood now.
 This doesn't leave me with a dilemma.
 I've worked for animal welfare over a long period of time, actively working against the factory farming of animals, fur farming, and the use of animals in circuses.
 Unlike some people, I would never rescue grey squirrels or oppose control of grey squirrels.
 I'm ready to control grey squirrels myself.
 The best method of deterring them would be to put sheet metal cylinders around the trunks of the trees.
 Squirrels can't climb the smooth surface if the height of the cylinders is above 1.8 m.
 Sheet metal cylinders can't be fitted to any of these trees yet.
 They would need to be quite a bit taller.
 I'm considering my course of action.